 Once you have selected your garment type, the next step is to select printing technique that you would like to use.
 “What do I care HOW you print my t-shirt,” you maybe asking yourself, “just print it.”
 With t-shirts, however, the printing method dramatically affects the final product.
 So you must choose wisely.
 The most popular type of t shirt printing, and the type we do most frequently at Denver Print, is screen printing.
 We also do embroidery, direct-to-garment, and dye sublimation.
 Another option is heat pressing.
 We don’t offer that option, as it is designed for one-off shirts and the quality is low compared to the other methods.

-This is the most common t shirt printing method.
-It is cost effective for large t-shirt runs and delivers a high quality, vibrant, and long-lasting result.
+This is the most common t-shirt printing method.
+It is cost-effective for large t-shirt runs and delivers a high-quality, vibrant, and long-lasting result.

-Screen printing gets it’s name because the ink is pressed, one color at a time, through a woven mesh directly into the fabric of the shirt.
+Screen printing gets its name because the ink is pressed, one color at a time, through a woven mesh directly into the fabric of the shirt.
 A stencil is placed underneath the mesh to block the fabric outside of the design from absorbing any ink.
 One stencil must be created for each color in the design, which is why the cost of screen-printed shirts goes up with the more colors that are used.
-This method is cost effective for large t-shirt orders, because once a stencil is created, it can be used over and over again.
+This method is cost-effective for large t-shirt orders because once a stencil is created, it can be used over and over again.

 Embroidery, of course, is technically not printing.
 It’s sewing.
-But it is a very popular method of apparel design, particularly for more high-end projects, such as uniforms or hats.
+But it is a very popular method of custom apparel design, particularly for more high-end projects, such as uniforms or hats.

 Modern-day embroidery is done, like everything else, with the assistance of computers.
 Nearly any design can now be converted into a stitch pattern and perfectly sewn by the automated hand of an embroidery machine.
 What this process lacks in romantic nostalgia, it more than makes up for by delivering a perfect result every time.

 This method uses heat to transfer ink directly into the fabric itself.
-Dye sublimation printing is used for many types of materials (it’s used to print on coffee mugs, for example), on apparel it is generally used for “all-over” prints.
+Dye sublimation printing is used for many types of materials (it’s used to print on coffee mugs, for example).
+On apparel, it is generally used for “all-over” prints.
 The end result feels as though the ink is part of the fabric.

 Sublimation is also quite environmentally friendly, as it doesn’t produce any water waste.
-The dyes are digitally printed as a solid onto transfer paper, and then heat applied to the paper.
+The dyes are digitally printed as a solid onto transfer paper and then heat is applied to the paper.
 This heating process turns the dye into a gas and when it hits the material it is intended to be printed on, the material absorbs the ink and it and immediately turns back into a solid within the garment.
 It never turns into a liquid state.
 Also, no water or washing is required to create the apparel.
-Additionally, the transfer paper which the dyes are printed to can be recycled.
+Additionally, the transfer paper on which the dyes are printed can be recycled.

-If you still have questions about your t shirt printing or apparel printing project, please give us a call or fill out a quote form.
+If you still have questions about your t-shirt printing or apparel printing project, please give us a call or fill out a quote form.
 We can help figure out what would work best for you and produce a custom quote for your project.